 Q. What are some risk factors my students should avoid to ensure academic success while participating in this program?

 There are multiple factors that were found to be significant in determining whether or not a student will stop attending college.
 Some of those include, but are not limited to, student having an undecided or undeclared major, student has withdrawn from at least one course, and responses within the Student Transition Program (STP) indicate time management issues.
 Students should work with a Student Development Counselor to identify their risk factors and how to address them properly.

 Q. What is the difference between Metropolitan College and Earn and Learn?

 Metropolitan College and Earn and Learn are both education benefit programs offered by UPS but they differ in nature.
 Metropolitan College participants must be actively employed on the UPS Next Day Air shift (night shift) part-time in Louisville, KY.
 Individuals can attend either Jefferson Community and Technical College or the University of Louisville (specific admission criteria apply) and have up to 100% of the undergraduate KY resident tuition rate paid.
 Students sign an agreement every semester and their tuition is deferred and then paid directly to the school upon successful completion of classes (“C” or better).
-In addition to the tuition benefit, Metropolitan College students may also be eligible for academic bonuses and book reimbursement.
+In addition to the tuition benefit, Metropolitan College students may also be eligible for academic bonuses and fee payments.
 Students must file and complete the FAFSA each academic year to participate in Metro College.